Belcamp House: Alumni

 The actor Brendan Gleeson worked as an English and Irish teacher in Belcamp.
 The golfer Philip Walton, the actor Tony Doyle and the theologian and writer Thomas Groome were pupils at the school.
 Another former student at Belcamp was Fr Stewart Joseph Phelan OMI, who served as Navy chaplain in the Great War on HMS Black Prince; he was lost at sea at the Battle of Jutland in 1916.

-Winner of eight All Ireland Senior Hurling medals with Killkenny, Frank Cummins was a student at the college (he also helped Belcamp win the Leinster Colleges football final in 1965.).
+Winner of eight All Ireland Senior Hurling medals with Kilkenny, Frank Cummins was a student at the college, he also helped Belcamp win the Leinster Colleges football final in 1965.

 Sport

 The school produced some successful Gaelic football sides, winning the GAA Secondary Schools, Leinster Colleges Senior Football Championship in 1921, 1965, 1967 and 1968, and twice runners-up in the All-Ireland Schools final (for the Hogan Cup).
 Father Tom Scully, who taught mathematics, trained Belcamp's team to the three 1960s Leinster Schools' Football Championships.